Operations

 Hey {{fname}},

 My little ray of hope and I wanted to reach out again to see if we can reach you this time around.
+Have you had a chance to take a look at Aumio yet?

-I’d appreciate it if you could let me know what direction you’re leaning towards and I will put a pause on flooding your inbox with my emails.
+I’d appreciate it if you could let me know what direction you’re leaning towards and I will put a pause on flooding your inbox with emails.
 If you’d just like a little more time I’m happy to touch base with you again later.

 I’m really interested to know what your thoughts are on the App and how your kids like it.
 So even if you’re not able to collaborate with us in [month], maybe you’d like to start using Aumio here and there!